IPA.CONF(5) IPA.CONF(5)

 The exec parameter with <user> runs a command with privileges of the

 given user.
-A user can be given only by its name. ipa(8), at the moment
+A user can be given only by its name. ipa(8) will get UID

 These substitutions do not work in command strings placed in rule sec-